 The Spectre x360 14 is the best 2-in-1 laptop ever.
 Newly released for 2022, highlights of this laptop include a stunning design, a bright and vivid 3000 x 2000-pixel OLED display, impressive 10+ hour battery life, and fast overall performance.

 Add to that a generously sized touchpad that is silky to the touch as well as a comfortable (albeit shallow) keyboard, excellent security options (fingerprint sensor and facial recognition) and a good selection of ports, and well, it's easy to see why we like this laptop so much.

 We recommend buying the Spectre x360 14 over the Envy 13 if you have the money, especially if you need the flexible design.
-In fact, the Spectre x360 14 is the best laptop if you want a convertible notebook, period.
-Sure, it has a few faults, but those are easily forgotten once you get this beauty in your hands.
+In fact, the Spectre x360 14 is one of the best laptops if you want a convertible notebook, period.

 See our HP Spectre x360 14 review